RunedUniverse/r4m-maven-extension/README.md

 ### Maven Core-Extension
 Runes4Maven (r4m) installed as a Maven Core-Extensions exposes r4m's full potential.

 Core-Extensions are installed in the project by adding them in the `extensions.xml`.
-This has to be located in the `.mvn` folder which has to be in the root folder of your maven project per [maven definition](https://maven.apache.org/configure.html#mvn-extensions-xml-file).
+This file has to be in the `.mvn` folder which has to be located in the root folder of your maven project, as per [maven definition](https://maven.apache.org/configure.html#mvn-extensions-xml-file).

 #### Automatic Install
 To automatically install the `r4m-maven-extension`, execute the `setup` maven goal in the project folder: